jasonliang-dev/jasonliang-dev.github.io/pages/metatables-in-c.md

 error and the backtrace.
 The same can be done with just the C API, but it takes a bit more work.

+Compile and run.
+Check if "I am being printed from main.lua" is being printed to the console before continuing.

+## Calling C functions from Lua

-We'll create a C function that only prints the string "hi".
+Before getting into metatables, we'll create a C function that only prints the string "hi" and expose it to our Lua script.
 All C functions have the same signature.
 It takes a `lua_State *`, and returns an integer representing the number of return values:

 ```c
 int sys_say_hi(lua_State *L) {